-- LaBour Pumps are shipped with the oil drained from the bearing housing and a plastic thread protector on the oiler mounting nipple.
-The oiler is packaged separately and included in accessory box fastened to pump shipping skid.
-The oiler manufacturers installation instructions are included with the oiler. - The bearing housing has been pre-drilled and tapped at the factory to the correct dimension and no further machining or adjusting is required.
+LaBour Pumps are shipped with the oil drained from the bearing housing and a plastic thread protector on the oiler mounting nipple.
+The oiler is packaged separately and is included in an accessory box fastened to pump shipping skid.
+The oiler manufacturers installation instructions are included with the oiler.